Amos Klausner

 • Oversee the chapter’s financial management and annual budgets.

-• Successfully solicite and manage sponsorships from a variety of national corporations.
+• Successfully solicited and manage sponsorships from a variety of national corporations.

 • Host world-renowned artists, architects, and designers as program speakers.